OdunayoOkebunmi/Quick-Credit/README.md

  * Admin can view current loans (not fully repaid).
  * Admin can view all repaid loans.
  * Admin can approve or reject a client’s loan application.
- * Admin can post loan repayment transaction in favour of a client.
+ * Admin can post loan repayment transactions in favour of a client.

  ### Users
  * A user can signup
- * A user can signin to his/her account
+ * A user can sign in to his/her account
- * A user can apply for loan
+ * A user can apply for a loan
  * A user can view all loan repayment history